About the ACFI

 For further information about the ACFI questions, you can also watch the ACFI guide for providers of aged care video.

-You submit the ACFI Application for Classification form to Services Australia.
-Ongoing monthly ACFI subsidy payments are then paid through Services Australia.
+You submit the ACFI Application for Classification form to Services Australia to residents that entered into care before 1 October 2022.
+ACFI subsidy payments are then paid through Services Australia.

 - at least 7 days after the resident enters your care